Company logo

 When you buy a term insurance plan, the insurer will ask for your income proof.
 Here’s why:

-Your income shows if you can pay premiums on time.
+• Helps insurers understand your financial comfort: Your income shows if you can pay premiums on time.
 If you have a steady income, the insurer may give you a higher cover.
-If your income is low or irregular, they may offer a smaller cover so the premiums don’t become too heavy.
+If your income is low or irregular, they may offer a smaller term insurance coverage so the premiums don’t become too heavy to pay.

-Income proof helps the insurer suggest the right cover for you.
-This makes sure the policy fits your budget while still giving enough protection for your family.
+• Make sure you don’t end up over-insured: Income proof helps the insurer suggest the right cover for you.
+This makes sure the term insurance policy fits your budget and requirements.

 The Bottom Line